fossasia/labs.fossasia.org/ideas.md

 Some mentors are available at certain times specifically for GSoC projects:

-*   **Martin Bähr**: saturdays from 2pm to 6pm chinese time, that is 7am to 11am CET or 6am to 10am UTC.
-You can find him on freenode irc in the channel #fossasia. _(other times are possible, but don't expect an immideate answer)_
+*   **Martin Bähr**: Martin is travelling, so office hours and any availability on IRC are suspended until march 23rd.
+Please only use email, preferably to the fossasia list, or make sure to cc other mentors. {% comment %} saturdays from 2pm to 6pm chinese time, that is 7am to 11am CET or 6am to 10am UTC.
+You can find him on freenode irc in the channel #fossasia. _(other times are possible, but don't expect an immideate answer)_{% endcomment %}

 * * *